-- .01 Determine additional procedures to be followed to collect the debt. - .02 Contact the debtor by letter, telephone, and/or personal visit and evaluate the collection potential considering the financial circumstances of the debtor.
+- .01 Determine additional procedures to be followed to collect the debt. - .02 Contact the debtor by letteror telephone and evaluate the collection potential considering the financial circumstances of the debtor.
 This may require verification with third parties, such as employers, other creditors, relatives, personal references, or other agencies. - .03 Every effort should be made to work out a reasonable payment arrangement with the debtor.
 However, if the debtor has the ability to pay but refuses to do so, the unit shall take whatever measures are necessary to collect the debt.
-These measures may include: - A. Civil suit to obtain judgment;
+These measures may include: - A. Civil suit to obtain judgment; - B. Garnishment of wages and bank accounts, file a judgment lien on real property or levy on any attachable asset;

-- B. Garnishment of wages and bank accounts, file a judgment lien on real property or levy on any attachable asset: - C. Adjust the debt where it appears advantageous in order to liquidate the debt after consultation with the creditor state agency. - .04 Confer with the State Department of Revenue to determine if the debtor is due any tax refunds against which the debt may be offset. - .05 Report monthly on any collections received for the state agency to whom the debt is owed.
+- .04 Confer with the State Department of Revenue to determine if the debtor is due any tax refunds against which the debt may be offset. - .05 Report monthly on any collections received for the state agency to whom the debt is owed.

-1.41 Debt Offset Against Taxpayer's Tax Refund
+1.41 Debt Offset